 In the Instant Pot, beautiful shallots get barely caramelized on the Saute’ setting with a little olive oil.
 Shallots are so great in risotto, adding a mild blend of onion and garlic flavor.

 Next add Arborio rice.
 Any short grain rice will do but Arborio is the ‘it’ ingredient.
-Stir the rice and shallot mixture to help the remaining oil from the pot to coat the rice.
+Stir the rice mixture to help the remaining oil from the pot to coat the rice.
 A little white wine here adds a nice zing to the risotto but you can substitute half water and half white vinegar.
 Let the wine cook down completely.

 Now add vegetable broth and make sure all the rice is submerged.
 Use less broth than when making traditional risotto.
 The Instant Pot is then manually set for just five minutes of cooking time and another five minutes of natural steam release time.